youkwhd/youkwhd/README.md

 youkwhd 🦐✨
 ==========

-youkwhd.com - no monee$, canceled poorman maintaining pearl harbor
+youkwhd.com - no monee$, canceled poorman.

-hmu for an intern position around bandung
+I like the word shrimp without any reason, it is magik.